-The site in Phase 2 will help to meet more long term needs for Gypsy and Traveller Accommodation.
-As this site is less accessible and has more constraints than sites in Phase 1, it has been phased slightly later in plan period.
+The sites in Phase 2 will help to meet more long term needs for Gypsy and Traveller Accommodation.
+As The Haven is less accessible and has more constraints than sites in Phase 1, it has been phased slightly later in the plan period.
+The additional pitches to be provided at Canal View and Old Damson Lane (Area 3) are also Phase 2 sites as they are more appropriate to accommodate future, longer term needs.